3seasonal/coffee-salad/README.md

 - style-border uses the styles the value column borders for parsing the border style and sides

 param column

 - param column defines the parameters name
 - when the value type is a list, the meta-config value will be used as the matrix/list/dictionary name

 value column

 - in the meta-config the value column defines which columns to use as values
 - single value parameters usually say 'value' in the sheets meta-config row, else a list of columns to consider the as a list (row) value
 - trailing commers can be ignored

 other columns

 - unless specified in the value column, all other columns are meta and can be ignored
 - meta columns (usually but not always) include description, notes, ref

 **worksheets**

 Worksheets are used to store individual configurations

 - worksheet names must start with "config-"
 - the "config-meta" sheet defines lists that may be used later. it does not
 - first non-meta worksheet is the starting index or "main config" sheet, usually called config-main
 - from the main config, the configuration is mapped out in a tree structure linking to the other worksheets
 - the "config-style" sheet defines the styles, both cell and cell borders.
 Use spaces between rows where practical

 meta-config

 - the meta-config is usually the first row of values after the headers
 - this row describes how to parse the proceeding information

+config-styles

+- the syles are stored as excel formatted styles, rather than textual descriptions
+- styled cells are read in via the openpyxl: https://openpyxl.readthedocs.io/en/stable/styles.html

-## Calendar_template structure:
+## Calendar_template structure

+- calendar
+- columns
+- events
+- styles

 ```mermaid
 flowchart LR